 Flu Clinic Services

-2020 flu shot clinics are now closed.
-For adult and pediatric flu vaccines, please visit any primary care or Walk-In Clinic location during normal business hours (Monday - Friday, 8 am - 5 pm).
+To get an adult or pediatric flu vaccine, visit any primary care or Walk-In Clinic location during normal business hours,

 Recommendations are for everyone ages 6 months and older to get vaccinated.
 Frequent hand-washing, covering coughs and staying home if ill also helps prevent the spread of flu.